readthedocs/readthedocs.org/docs/user/automation-rules.rst

 There are a couple caveats to these rules that are useful:

-*   The default version isn't deleted even if it matches a rule.
+*   The :term:`default version` isn't deleted even if it matches a rule.
     You can use the ``Set version as default`` action to change the default version before deleting the current one.
 *   If your versions follow :pep:`440`,